-Regina Margareten was known as the “Matza Queen” and the “matriarch of the kosher food industry,” according to her obituary in the New York Times.
+Regina Margareten was known as the “Matzah Queen” and the “matriarch of the Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).kosherfood industry,” according to her obituary in the New York Times.

 Margareten was the Horowitz Brothers & Margareten Company’s spokesperson for internal and external matters.
 It was she who dealt with union representatives.
 Every year before Passover during the 1940s and 1950s, Margareten would appear on the radio program sponsored by the company and greet the Jewish community.
 She spoke in Yiddish and repeated the message in English, for the “sake of the children who may be listening in.”
 Her speech for Passover 1952 was a patriotic, humanitarian, and Zionist message that expressed gratitude to the United States for the “freedom, prosperity, and happiness we have here,” which enable us to help our less fortunate brethren and participate in building the State of Israel.

 Legacy, Family, and Community